 ‘George’ wrappers just have a way to instantly give the wearer an ‘expensive and thick-madam look’ and that, aside from its price point, puts it in a special place in the Nigerian women’s closet.
 This fabric is a luxury and premium occasion-wear fabric that has long been loved by Nigerian women of Eastern origin.
 We simply can’t get over the excitement we feel every time we see an East-Nigerian bride draped in a luxurious silk george gown or skirt and blouse.

 We love the exotic look a woman has from tying a beaded hand-cut george wrapper and a matching blouse.
-Even more interesting is how men and grooms look in male-george-wrapper and shirt cultural attire.
+Even more interesting is how men and grooms look in men’s george wrapper and shirt attire.
 We drooled over every design of george wrappers – the beadings, the intricate embroideries and all that.
 We can’t get over the beautiful pictures of a well-tailored george blouse with wrappers we see in magazines and the Internet.
-If you’re looking for the latest george wrapper designs and george blouse style ideas, grab a seat and swipe/ scroll down to see our curation of the latest george wrapper designs and styles in Nigeria – for traditional wedding celebrants and ‘madam look’ occasion attire.
-Come on, let’s get right into it.

 The above george blouse and wrapper outfits are perfect for Igbo and Niger-Delta brides (including Igbo and Urhobos) to wear on their marriage introduction ceremony or traditional wedding day.
 All of the featured George styles in this post are also perfect ideas for mother-of-the-bride or groom, as well as older women who are either wedding/ party guests or are the celebrants.